HabelNadik/imscreenpy/pbmc_example_analyses/README.md

 ## Downloading the required data

 To run the notebooks, you will need to download the input data.
 At the moment, they assume that all their input data are present in a sub-folder called `example_data`.
 These files are a bit too large to be put on github.
-We are working on generating a zenodo record such that you can download the data and perform the full workflows yourself.
+We are working on generating a zenodo record such that you can download the data and perform the full workflows yourself, but this may still take a bit.